cube-js/cube/docs/content/Examples-Tutorials-Recipes/Enforcing-mandatory-filters.md

 ## Use case

-Let's imagine that on New Year's Eve, December 30, 2019, we renamed our store, changed the design, and started selling completely different products.
-At the same time, the database was preserved from the previous store.
-We want to show only orders and users created after December 30, 2019.
+Let's imagine that on New Year's Eve, December 30th, 2019, we renamed our store, changed the design, and started selling completely different products.
+At the same time, we preserve the database from the previous store.
+Our goal is to only show orders and users created after December 30th, 2019.
 In the recipe below, we'll learn how to add mandatory filters to all queries.

 ## Configuration

-To enforcing mandatory filters we will use [`queryRewrite`](https://cube.dev/docs/security/context#using-query-rewrite) extension.
+To enforce mandatory filters we'll use the [`queryRewrite`](https://cube.dev/docs/security/context#using-query-rewrite) extension.

-First, to make the solution universal, we need to receive all measures and dimensions from a query.
-Next, we add filters that include the previously obtained measures and dimensions.
+To solve this, first we need to get all measures and dimensions from a query.
+Next, we add filters for the measures and dimensions.
+This will make sure we only show users and orders created after December 30th, 2019.

 ```javascript
 module.exports = {